Sunshine's Secondary ESL Studio

 5. Fast-Paced Word Games

-Students race to fill categories with words that all start with the same letter.
-The activity becomes loud, energetic, and surprisingly effective for reinforcing vocabulary while lowering speaking anxiety.
+Students race to fill categories with words starting with the same letter.
+It becomes energetic, competitive, and highly engaging.

 Tips to Make B2 ESL Speaking Activities More Effective